Please give a brief background: (Employment , interests of study, special honors/ certifications etc.)

 Understanding statistics takes time.
-One of the most helpful resources we use in my lab is a website called Laerd Statistics, that provides step by step guidance on when to choose particular tests, how to perform them and how to interpret them.
-For now, I think I will simply say that one of the most important things I think people need to know about statistics is that there are three main types of data: categorical, ordinal and interval (also known as continuous).
+One of the most helpful resources we use in my lab is a website called Laerd Statistics, which provides step-by-step guidance on when to choose particular tests, how to perform them, and how to interpret them.
+For now, I think I will simply say that one of the most important things I think people need to know about statistics is that there are 3 main types of data: categorical, ordinal, and interval (also known as continuous).

 Knowing what kind of data a person has collected is critical for determining which tests to use.
 For categorical data, the most appropriate types of tests to look at is frequencies (that is, the number of cases in each category).

 For interval data, at the other end of the spectrum, one can look at the values of the scores that are in the dataset, and ask whether scores for one group or one condition are similar or different from the scores for other groups or conditions.
 Here, understanding the distribution of scores is important – particularly what the most common or typical scores are.
 In between are ordinal data, which are numerically ranked categories of scores, but for which there are no decimal places in between.
 Here, either frequency-based or rank-based statistics can be used to understand differences between groups.

 What’s the one thing you think is important for practicing clinicians to know/understand when reading research?